Carbon-Plated Shoes Cut In Half, Explained and Lab-Tested

 Unstable heel in Nike Alphafly 3

-This study even suggested that Nike Vaporfly could be used for track racing next to road racing.
+This study even suggested that Nike Vaporfly could be used for track racing, as well as road racing.

 There are, however, some carbon-plated daily trainers.
 In that case, you are good even at slower speeds.
 It’s just a matter of affording an expensive daily trainer (for context, New Balance Lerato costs $230).